 What does a Warehouse Manager job description include?

-The Warehouse Manager must manage stock control and the processing/picking of orders for despatch as well as receiving goods into stock.
+- The Warehouse Manager must manage stock control and the processing/picking of orders for dispatch as well as receiving goods into stock.

 Key skills and qualifications of a Warehouse Manager: